 The Bloody Mary cocktail is made for day drinking.
 Don’t drink it at night.
 That’s just weird.
 (Although we do like weird.)
 This official drink of brunching champs who find mimosas cloying is also a sunshiny, spicy, outdoorsy kinda drink whose accessories can get pretty wild.

 For advice on designing your own killer Bloody Mary bar, Diane Mina is your woman.
-Mina has mixed, created, and consumed Bloody Marys for over 20 years, since she started tailgating at San Francisco 49ers football games with her husband, James Beard Award-winning chef Michael Mina — whose Mina Group runs over 25 award-winning restaurants nationwide and in Dubai.
-She's concocted her own unique blend, Diane's Bloody Mary mix, expected to hit retail stores by spring 2017.
+Mina has mixed, created, and consumed Bloody Marys for over 20 years, since she started tailgating at San Francisco 49ers football games with her husband, James Beard Award-winning chef Michael Mina—whose Mina Group runs over 25 award-winning restaurants nationwide and in Dubai.
+She’s concocted her own unique blend, Diane’s Bloody Mary mix, now available for purchase.

 The last couple seasons, Mina’s been busy mixing about 400 glasses of her signature cocktail from behind Diane’s Bloody Bar at every 49ers home game at Levy’s stadium while her husband handles the food for their club-level-like private enterprise called Michael Mina Tailgate.
 But she also hosts Bloody Mary brunches for her girlfriends at home just for the joy of the shared experience.